uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/user-experience.md

 | **Says**<br>Things the user says out loud in an interview or wrote in their survey.<br><br>*I am so tired.<br>I think I stayed up too late last night.* 	| **Thinks**<br>What do they think about?
 What are their needs, goals and motivations?<br><br>*I wish I could get more sleep.<br>Maybe I should go to bed earlier.<br>How many hours of sleep do I actually need?<br>Why am I always tired?* 	|
 | **Does**<br>What actions does the user do?<br><br>*Always hits “snooze” on the alarm.<br>Drinks coffee first thing in the morning.*                     	| **Feels**<br>Consider the tone they use in an interview and/or survey answers.<br><br>*Tired.<br>Annoyed.<br>Frustrated.*                                                                                                                	|

-Using our empathy map we are able to derive the target users' needs and from here we created a persona representative of our target user.
+Using our empathy map we are able to derive the target users' needs and from here we created persona representatives of our target user.
 Meet some students representing our target audience, though for this example we'll just focus on Bevan:

 {panel type="curiosity"}